crnvl/discord64/README.md

 - Echo Command (Use this, to communicate as the selfbot)
 - Advanced Autocatcher (Catches Pokémon and lists them on the Pokécord Market Automatically!)

+DISCLAIMER: THIS IS FOR TESTING PURPOSES ONLY!
+USE THIS PROGRAM ON YOUR OWN RISK SINCE DISCORD OR BOT OWNERS CAN BAN YOUR ACCOUNT

 [ Download Link will follow soon! ]

 [ Setup Tutorial will follow soon! ]